 Managing Director, Berkshire Partners

 The Brock-Wilson Center for Women in Management is named after Purdue graduate and Lafayette native Jane Brock-Wilson.
 Brock-Wilson is managing director of Berkshire Partners.
-The longtime university supporter is giving a $1 million gift to advance women in management by providing undergraduate scholarships for women enrolled in Purdue's Krannert School of Management.
+The longtime university supporter is making a $1 million gift to advance women in management by providing undergraduate scholarships for women enrolled in Purdue's Krannert School of Management.
 She is providing the gift to create a supportive culture for women in management at Purdue.

-Brock-Wilson joined Berkshire Partners in 1991 and became Managing Director in 1994.
+Brock-Wilson joined Berkshire Partners in 1991 and became managing director in 1994.
 She has been a director of several of Berkshire's business services, consumer products and industrial management companies.
 Brock-Wilson was formerly a partner at Bain & Co., where she worked with clients on strategic, operational and marketing issues in a variety of industries.